Things appear to be looking up for Kingsoft Cloud Holdings Limited (KC)

 Sponsored

-The stock witnessed a -14.77% loss in the last 1 month and extending the period to 3 months gives it a 28.23%, and is 10.91% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.38% over the week and 6.48% over the month.
+The stock witnessed a -18.24% loss in the last 1 month and extending the period to 3 months gives it a 30.87%, and is -13.33% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.17% over the week and 6.97% over the month.

 Kingsoft Cloud Holdings Limited (KC) Analyst Forecasts